MSc/Postgraduate Diploma/Postgraduate Certificate

 You will also have access to a range of study materials online through our virtual learning environment.
 This includes online lectures, five-minute 'talking head' discussions and other syllabus-related material to support your learning.

-This is a full-time course, so you will attend the Business School for one year and submit your dissertation in August.
-You can, however, choose to submit your dissertation in December, therefore taking 18 months to complete the course.
+For the full-time course you will attend the Business School for one year, study two to three days per week, and submit your dissertation in September.
+You can, however, choose to submit your dissertation in December, therefore taking 15 months to complete the course.

 If you have been out of higher education for a while, we provide skills sessions to help prepare you for studying again as well as sessions for non-native English speakers.